Connor Wong Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the seventh-best in the league.
+- The Reds pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Reds have a 4.96 team ERA that ranks 27th across all league pitching staffs.
+- The Reds' 4.95 team ERA ranks 26th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.